 Intra-federation jurisdiction / Lodging an appeal at an ordinary court of law

-Intra-federation jurisdiction usually represents the first stage of proceedings, where the athlete (or also a third party) must answer to a body of the federation for a violation of sporting rules, such as anti-doping rules.
+Intra-federation jurisdiction usually represents a stage in the proceedings, in which the athlete (or also a third party) must answer to a body of the federation for a violation of regulations, such as anti-doping rules.
 These federation bodies are often called (rather misleadingly) "courts of arbitration" but must usually not be regarded as a "genuine" court of arbitration within the meaning of the Code of Civil Procedure.

 The code of judicial procedure of the sport federation concerned will usually also provide for the possibility of appealing against a ruling of this federation body at the next-higher "federation court".
-In contrast to the judgments and arbitration awards ruled upon by the other two sport jurisdictions, these rulings are not unappealable, since they can be contested at the very least at an ordinary court of law.
+Unlike the verdicts in state courts and awards in arbitration, the federation’s decisions are never final, as they are at least subject to appeal in state jurisdiction.